Alberto Guerrero: Biography

-García was known to be quiet and focused.
-His near self-effacement instead gave rise to the most prominent Canadian musicians of the late 20th century.
-He had a decisive technical and aesthetic influence on Glenn Gould, whom he mentored for 10 years, even though Gould would later claim to be self-taught.
-García was also known for his keen intellect and eloquence vis-à-vis painting, poetry, and philosophy (Comte, Husserl, Sartre).
-"He was one of the few musicians from whom a student would get a vista of ideas beyond music," recalls composer R. Murray Schafer, who composed In Memoriam Alberto Guerrero a few months after his teacher's death.
+Guerrero was known to be quiet and focused.
+His near self-effacement gave rise to some of the most prominent Canadian musicians of the late 20th century.
+He had a decisive technical and aesthetic influence on Glenn Gould, whom he mentored for 10 years, even though Gould later claimed to be self-taught.
+Guerrero was also known for his keen intellect and eloquence vis-à-vis painting, poetry, and philosophy (Comte, Husserl, Sartre).
+"He was one of the few musicians from whom a student would get a vista of ideas beyond music", recalls composer R. Murray Schafer, who composed In Memoriam Alberto Guerrero a few months after his teacher's death.

 Compositions

-García had been known as a versatile composer in Santiago.
+Guerrero had been known as a versatile composer in Santiago.
 In addition to a number of chamber works and piano solos, he wrote music for 4 or 5 operettas and zarzuelas (now lost) which were produced in Chile between 1908 and 1915.
-However, after moving to Canada, García focused more on teaching, though a couple of piano works (Tango and Southern Seas) were published in 1937.
-He also collaborated with his wife Myrtle Rose Guerrero to co-author The New Approach to the Piano (2 vols., 1935–36).
+However, after moving to Canada, Guerrero focused more on teaching, though a couple of piano works (Tango and Southern Seas) were published in 1937.
+He also collaborated with his second wife Myrtle Rose Guerrero to co-author The New Approach to the Piano (2 vols., 1935–36).

 Students

-As a prominent member of the music circles in Santiago and later at the Toronto Conservatory of Music, García influenced generations of students who would go on to shape the musical life of Chile, Canada, and beyond.
+As a prominent member of the music circles in Santiago and later at the Toronto Conservatory of Music, Guerrero influenced generations of students who would go on to shape the musical life of Chile, Canada, and beyond.
 What follows is an incomplete list: